Order Updates

 2. Shopify Flow evaluates the order against the merchant's review conditions, such as order value, risk level, or product-specific rules.

-4. After a customer service representative (CSR) reviews the order in Shopify, the CSR removes the `HOLD` tag and adds the `APPROVED` tag.
+4. After a CSR reviews the order in Shopify, they remove the `Hold` tag and add the `Approved` tag.

-5. The 'Import order updates from Shopify' job syncs the updated tags to HotWax Commerce.
+5. The `orders/updated` webhook syncs the updated tags to HotWax Commerce.

 {% hint style="info" %}